Arithmetic volumes of unitary Shimura varieties: Abstract

 \section{Abstract}

 The integral model of a $\mathrm{GU}(n-1,1)$ Shimura variety carries a universal abelian scheme over it, and the dual top exterior power of its Lie algebra carries a natural hermitian metric.
-We express the arithmetic volume of this metrized line bundle, defined as an iterated self-intersection in the Gillet-Soul\'e arithmetic Chow ring, in terms of logarithmic derivatives of Dirichlet $L$-functions.
+We express the arithmetic volume of this metrized line bundle, defined as an iterated self-intersection in the arithmetic Chow ring, in terms of logarithmic derivatives of Dirichlet $L$-functions.
+We also determine the arithmetic volumes of Kudla-Rapoport divisors and relate them to coefficients of Eisenstein series.